Hamilton wins 100th F1 race to take lead over Verstappen - NewsBreak

 Hamilton turned Verstappen’s five-point championship lead into a two-point lead of his own after the Dutch driver finished second after a dramatic drive from last on the grid.
 Carlos Sainz led the race early on and finished third for Ferrari.

-After his tough start, Hamilton started moving up with a tough overtake around the outside of Fernando Alonso, a duel with echoes of their season as teammates when Hamilton was a rookie in 2007.
+After his tough start, the British driver started moving up with a tough overtake around the outside of Fernando Alonso.
+They were fractious teammates and title rivals when Hamilton was a rookie in 2007.
+The chaotic wet finish also brought back memories from Hamilton’s long record of victories in the rain.

 Verstappen started last after a penalty for an engine change in his Red Bull but sliced through the field and had Hamilton in sight by the halfway stage.
 Hamilton’s Mercedes worked better on the hard tires in the second half of the race and Verstappen’s charge seemed to have stalled when he was overtaken by the Alpine of Alonso and stuck in seventh.